Loading

 • Digital arts

-Experts in sociopsychology, technology and cultural production and management form the collaborating teams of Transition to 8.
+Experts in sociopsychology, technology, and cultural production and management formed the collaborating teams of Transition to 8.

-The methodology developed for Transition to 8 is based on the need for a connection between people’s emotional and physical reactions to major social issues with contemporary artistic creation.
-Eleusis sets the ideal background for the pilot implementation of the project, given that it’s a city where the cultural depth of antiquity meets the industrial rise of modern times and, on the occasion of its proclamation as European Capital of Culture 2023, it reinvents its post-industrial identity.
+The methodology developed for Transition to 8 was based on the need to connect people’s emotional and physical reactions to major social issues with contemporary artistic creation.
+Eleusis provided the ideal context for the pilot implementation of the project, as a city where the cultural depth of antiquity meets the industrial rise of modern times and, on the occasion of its proclamation as European Capital of Culture 2023, was reinventing its post-industrial identity.

-Residents of Eleusis participate in sociodrama sessions where expert coordinators guide them to discuss these issues.
-Their emotional and physical reactions (temperature, skin stimulation, movement in space) are recorded using wearable technology.
-In collaboration with scientists from the Qualitative Analysis Laboratory, researchers from the “Athena” Research Centre analyse and process the data to develop a digital platform.
+In Eleusis, and later in the other two pilot cities Rennes and Ljubljana, community members participated in sociodrama sessions facilitated by expert coordinators, creating a structured space to explore and discuss key social and environmental challenges.
+During these sessions, participants’ emotional and physical responses (such as temperature, skin conductance, and movement in space) were recorded through wearable technology.
+In collaboration with scientists from the Qualitative Analysis Laboratory, researchers from the “Athena” Research Centre analysed and processed this material to support the development and expansion of a dedicated digital platform.

 Sociodrama: Its history, basic principles and structure